 Social media’s endless reposts of deaths, horrific acts of violence, unjust arrests, and injustice in the courts have left many of us feeling as if the past 50 years of progress was only a passing dream.
 Feeling powerless, we’re allowed to blow off some steam on our favorite pages and websites.
 We sign off at the end of the day, only to return to new problems the next day.

 - Ignite your purpose.
-As long as you’re alive, it’s never too late to discover and manifest your purpose.
+As long as you’re alive, it’s never too late to find your purpose.
 We all have one; it’s why we’re here.
-Using your talents to make the world a better place is the key to true success in life (Ephesians 1:11).
+Using your talents to do God’s will and to make the world a better place is the key to true success in life (Ephesians 1:11, Matthew 25:14-30).

 - Go back to church.
 The church is like the body: it’s a living, breathing organism which relies on hearts, minds, and all of its members not only to work, but to thrive, to flourish, and to move forward (1Corinthians 12:12).

-- Connect with a ministry (1 Corinthians 12:27, 28).
+- Connect with a ministry.
 Plug your gifts and talents into a ministry.
 The church needs fresh new ideas to give it a new life and light.
 And if there isn’t a ministry that matches your purpose, start one!